bkirman/bkirman.github.io/src/pages/about.md

 I teach on the undergraduate [BSc (Hons) Interactive Media at the University of York](https://www.york.ac.uk/study/undergraduate/courses/bsc-interactive-media/).
 This is an incredible course, with a fiercely interdisciplinary perspective, bringing design, development, and critical analysis together around interactive technology.
 I particularly love the diverse interests our students have, including programming, music, game design, filmmaking, UX, graphic design, writing, philosophy and more.
 It makes for a great community and some really fascinating and varied projects.

-Teaching varies each year but often includes mobile development, introductory design and technical subjects, and project supervision.
+My teaching varies each year but often includes mobile development, introductory design and technical subjects, and project supervision.

 ## Postgraduate Students